-Welcome to our Iceland page!
-Here are some of the places we visited and the guidelines we followed during our trip to Iceland.
+Welcome to our Iceland travel guide!
+Here are some of the places we visited and the tips we followed during our trip to Iceland.
 Of course, this list is far from comprehensive, and we always recommend you do your own research before traveling.

 *P.S. this post contains some affiliate links.
 At no additional cost to you, we may earn a small commission when you make a purchase.